abhi-xyz/abhi-xyz.github.io/content/sops-nix.md

 ## Step 2 - Generate an Age Key

-Next, you need to generate an age key for encryption:
+Next, you need to generate an age key for encryption, you can use gpg keys but age is considered more safe and secure:

 ```fish { .my_codeblock }
 mkdir -p ~/.config/sops/age

 age-keygen -o ~/.config/sops/age/keys.txt

 ```

-** Step 3 - create a .sops.yaml file at the root of your nix config
+## Step 3 - create a .sops.yaml file at the root of your nix config

+* Put the age public key which we use to encrypt the files in sops config file .sops.yaml
+* Then the relative path to secrets files
+* and key groups

 ```yaml { .my_codeblock }
 keys:
   - &user age12zlz6lvcdk6eqaewfylg35w0syh58sm7gh53q5vvn7hd7c6nngyseftjxl
 creation_rules: